handihealth/C4H_dental_challenge/README.md

 **Multiple occurrence data**
-Some aspects of the form are handled as multiple occurences of the same data point in the underlying dataset.
+Some aspects of the Dental Assessment form are handled as multiple occurences of the same data point in the underlying dataset.

 e.g. In the demo app, Dental RAG score / Caries / Patient factors are captured as a set of checkboxes.
 The underlying dataset, however stores these as muutiple occurences of the same element.